The five, in order

 5. Document processing

-Invoices, contracts, applications, intake forms — anywhere structured data is buried in unstructured text.
+Invoices, contracts, applications, intake forms: anywhere structured data is buried in unstructured text.
 Modern IDP layers extract at 99%+ accuracy with audit trails.
-Hargreaves & Sterling reclaimed 45 hrs/week per partner with theirs.
+For a contract-heavy firm the design target is 30-45 partner hours/week reclaimed.

 How to choose between them